Skip to content

 @simorenoh simorenoh commented Apr 3, 2025

-This PR aims at closing several gaps in the session token handling logic of the Python SDK's session container.
-This PR also addresses and closes #39464 and #36287.
+This PR initially aimed at closing several gaps in the session token handling logic of the Python SDK's session container, specifically sending the entire compound session token for a container for every request, but as a result of this has now grown beyond that in scope.
+This PR now also addresses and closes the following issues:

 Current state